rvnminers-A-and-N/vanitygen-plus/README.md

 A list of all the supported crypto coins will be output.

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
-For Ritocoin it is RITO.
+For Meowcoin it is MEOW.
 For Bitcoin it is BTC.
 Etc...

 **Now lets generate a RITO address with the prefix "BFoo":**
 Linux CPU: `./vanitygen -C RITO -o results.txt -i -k BFoo`